open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 -  "hyphen" not "dash", to describe the "-" character
 -  Prefer "release" and "record" to "OCDS release" and "OCDS record", unless the latter are clearer in context

+For processes:

+-  "contracting (or planning) process", unless the sentence relates to only one or the other
+-  "(contracting or planning) process", if the sentence relates to a scope of uniqueness
+-  "planning process" not "planning stage"
+-  Never refer to an "OCDS process", "OCDS contracting process" or "OCDS planning process". "contracting process" and "planning process" refer to real-world processes, never to their OCDS representation.
+In OCDS, there are only releases and records.

 For organization roles:

 -  "buyer or procuring entity" not "buyer" or "procuring entity", except if the sentence is specific to one role